 To help maintain quick access to the right person for your problem, we have regular minor illness clinics run by our Practice Nurse Hannah.
 She can attend to 'less serious' problems (such as ear infections, coughs, sinusitis or cystitis) and can organise prescriptions to treat these conditions if indicated.

-The practice nurses (Susan, Hannah and Gillian) are available by appointment and provide a wide range of services for things such as wound care, minor injuries, cervical smears, blood pressure checks, health screening and education and travel health.
+The practice nurses (Susan, Hannah, Gillian and Gillian) are available by appointment and provide a wide range of services for things such as wound care, minor injuries, cervical smears, blood pressure checks, health screening and education and travel health.
 The nursing technician, Carol, carries out blood tests, blood pressure checks, ECGs and some other diagnostic procedures.
 Susan also deals with diabetes care and runs special diabetes clinics on Tuesday afternoons.
 It is helpful to give a brief description of the problem if possible so that reception staff can direct you to the most appropriate nurse.

 Please do a home test if you think you might be pregnant.
 If you are pregnant, you need to inform the midwife as soon as reasonable possible.
 To do this, contact reception and let them know you are pregnant.
-They will give you an apoointment for around 8 weeks of pregnancy.
+They will give you an appointment for around 8 weeks of pregnancy.
 They will also give you the contact number for your midwife and ask that you phone her to discuss other important information.
 If you have any other concerns regarding your pregnancy please contact either the midwife or a doctor to discuss.